T-Thyrak/irc-chatbot/README.md

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

-If you can't read legalese, you can read it in [plain English here.](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))
+You can also read it in [plain English here.](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))

 ## Other Notes